What is Quiet and Not Eating?

 What to do if your Dog is Quiet and Not Eating

-You should never ignore a loss of appetite and quiet or lethargic behaviors in your dog.
+You should never ignore a loss of appetite and quiet or lethargic behavior in your dog.
 If you notice repeated behavior changes and any other symptoms of pain or suffering you need to seek immediate medical attention.
 Your vet will perform a full physical examination and ask you medical history questions, including reviewing vaccination records.

 Other diseases, such as Addison’s disease, may be diagnosed during an acute crisis.
 During an emergency event, your dog may be experiencing shock, and it critical for you get to him to the veterinarian’s office for stabilization.
 Your vet will perform a blood count and biochemistry test to determine the levels of potassium as well as any changes in other mineral and chemical levels.
 If your veterinarian suspects Addison’s disease, he will order an adrenocorticotropic hormone (ACTH) stimulation test to measure the cortisol levels before and after the test to determine if the adrenal glands are functioning properly.